 If you’re new to working with professionals, stepping into their world will expose you to domain expertise and industry lingo you’ve never encountered before, which can be intimidating.
 That’s why we spoke with two Shopify Experts to go over some advice in four key areas of the process.

-- Finding and hiring the right person or team
+- Find and hire the right person or team

 Their answers will give you a solid footing to make sure your first experience with an Expert is a positive move for your business.

 Once you’ve made the decision that yes, you’re ready to hire someone, the next question is how do you find them?
 And equally important, how can you make sure the person or team you found is a good fit for your business?

 It turns out, referrals are by far the most common way entrepreneurs have connected with both Expert teams we spoke with.
 When you’re looking for someone to work with, your best bet is to start by asking around.

 “Talk to your friends who are running online businesses.
 A referral can go a long way to finding the right fit,” says Chase Clymer, of Electric Eye.

 However, just because someone comes highly recommended doesn’t mean you shouldn’t do your own due diligence, even if it’s just a peek through their business’ website and online presence.